 However, she dies, and this optimism literally comes back to bite her.

 Thus, she represents a more "developed" older girl who claims that losing one's virginity isn't as bad as people think, and that it can be pleasurable.
 But later, as with being a magical girl, she "gave it up" too readily, and under false pretenses.
 She didn't have all the information necessary to know the full consequence of what she was getting into.
 Not only that, but what she was attempting to lead the less experienced girls into.

 Basically a foil for Mami, Kyoko is also already a magical girl when the series begins.
 But, unlike Mami who does things for the greater good, Kyoko believes that the only way to not screw things up as a magical girl is to be selfish.
 Of all the main characters, Kyoko has the most harsh and abrasive personality, but her tough exterior hides a lot of pain from her childhood.
-Constantly eating food that is most likely stolen, Kyoko represents a pleasure-seeking unlike that of Mami, a more modern consumerist hedonism to contrast with her elegant and traditional ladylike ways.
+Constantly eating food that is most likely stolen, Kyoko represents a pleasure-seeking unlike that of Mami, a more modern consumerist hedonism to contrast with Mami's representation of elegant and traditional ladylike ways.